-With a team of sixty, including twelve partners, we have the skill base and resources to deal with the full range of business recovery, insolvency and corporate advisory services.
+With a team of sixty five, including fifteen partners, we have the skill base and resources to deal with the full range of business recovery, insolvency and corporate advisory services.
 Contact details for our Partners and Directors can be found below.

 Richard TooneManaging Partner